 What Is a Tubal Ligation Reversal?

 A tubal ligation reversal, or tubal reanastamosis, is a surgical procedure to reverse a tubal ligation, sometimes referred to as “tied tubes.”
 About one million women in the United States undergo elective tubal ligation procedures each year, and many later seek the assistance of a surgeon to reverse them.
+Our fertility doctors repair and restore a woman’s fallopian tubes so that she will be able to again become pregnant.
+Once their fallopian tubes are corrected, their uterus will work naturally again, so they don't have to take fertility medication.
+The male sperm will be able to move through the uterus, uninhibited, naturally joining with an unfertilized egg.

 Who Is a Candidate?